Break Up With Your Partner Now, Before the Holidays

 If you break up with someone prior to the holidays, however, there’s some built-in seasonal cheer to cushion the blow.
 Your ex will still have something to look forward to, and, even in pandemic times, they’ll probably be accompanied by some friends and/or family to help distract and comfort in the immediate aftermath.
 If your ex-to-be has the holidays to rest, recover and regroup post-breakup, they’ll be ready to hit the ground running by the new year, at which point they will probably have moved past the depression phase and onto whatever delusional post-breakup reinvention plan they’ve cooked up for themselves, which will pair excellently with New Year’s resolution season.

-If you wait till after the holidays to deliver the blow, however, your ex will enter the new year reeling while everybody else is busy getting their shit together, and after a year like 2020, no one needs to be starting 2021 off on the wrong foot.
+If you wait till after the holidays to deliver the blow, however, your ex will enter the new year reeling while everybody else is busy getting their shit together.

 The gift exchange part really doesn’t matter